Return of the Killer Tomatoes

 Return of the Killer Tomatoes! is a 1988 American parody film directed by John De Bello.
 The first sequel to the 1978 film Attack of the Killer Tomatoes, the film stars Anthony Starke, Karen Mistal, and John Astin, as well as George Clooney in an early role.
-The film has developed a cult following and has been described as a cult classic.
+Like its predecessor, Return of the Killer Tomatoes was largely panned by critics.
+It has been described as a cult film.

 Plot

-Set ten years after the events of Attack of the Killer Tomatoes (referred to as the "Great Tomato War"), the United States is once again safe, and tomatoes have been outlawed (although authorities still deal with "tomato smugglers" who sell to people who cannot live without ordinary tomatoes).
-Wilbur Finletter (Steve Peace) has been praised as a hero of the Great Tomato War and parlayed his fame into opening Finletter's Pizzeria, which serves tomato-less pizzas.
-Working for Wilbur is his nephew Chad Finletter (Anthony Starke) who is a delivery boy.
-Also with Chad is his roommate Matt Stevens (George Clooney), a suave ladies' man.
+Ten years after the events of Attack of the Killer Tomatoes (referred to as the "Great Tomato War"), tomatoes have been outlawed, although authorities still deal with "tomato smugglers".
+Wilbur Finletter has been praised as a hero of the Great Tomato War and parlayed his fame into opening Finletter's Pizzeria, which serves tomato-less pizzas.
+Working for Wilbur is his nephew Chad Finletter.
+Chad is roommates with Matt Stevens, a suave ladies' man.

-However, trouble returns with the misanthropic mad-scientist responsible for the Tomato War, Professor Mortimer Gangreen (played by John Astin) and his assistant Igor (Steve Lundquist) seek to unleash another wave of tomato terror.
-Professor Gangreen was perplexed at being defeated by "Puberty Love", the worst song ever created, and says that this time music will aid, rather than hinder him.
-Gangreen has created a tomato transformation chamber by which he can turn ordinary tomatoes into replicas of men and women.
-By dipping ordinary tomatoes into vats of toxic waste and then placing them into the chamber, Gangreen uses music to his advantage, as the juke box that is hooked up to the chamber syncs up with the tomato transformation chamber, allowing him to create virtually anything by the use of whatever song he has picked (Michael Jackson music seems to make tomatoes into a clone of Jackson, the Miami Vice theme seems to make replicas of Don Johnson and seductive music apparently turns tomatoes into beautiful women).
+Professor Mortimer Gangreen, the mad scientist responsible for the Tomato War, and his assistant Igor seek to unleash another wave of tomato terror.
+Gangreen was perplexed at being defeated by "Puberty Love", the worst song ever created, and says that this time music will aid, rather than hinder him.
+By dipping ordinary tomatoes into vats of toxic waste and placing them into a transformation chamber, Gangreen uses a juke box hooked up to the chamber to create virtually anything based on the song he has picked; Michael Jackson music seems to make tomatoes into a clone of Jackson, the Miami Vice theme makes replicas of Don Johnson, and seductive music turns tomatoes into beautiful women.
 Gangreen's preferred music is rock, which creates soldiers.
-With his tomato commandos, Professor Gangreen seeks to attack the nearby prison where he will break out his imprisoned ally Jim Richardson (Rick Rockwell), then take over the United States under the subjugation of his killer tomatoes and installing Richardson as President of the United States.
-Gangreen has also used his device to create an attractive female replica named Tara (Karen Mistal), who serves Gangreen until she realizes his abusive attitude towards a wrongly mutated tomato whom she dubs FT, or Fuzzy Tomato.
+With his tomato commandos, Gangreen seeks to break out his imprisoned ally Jim Richardson and install him as President of the United States.
+Gangreen has also used his device to create an attractive female replica named Tara, who serves Gangreen until she realizes his abusive attitude towards a mutated tomato whom she dubs FT, or Fuzzy Tomato.
 Tara defects to Finletter's Pizza where she starts dating Chad.